F.22 High

 DIY fix possible

-Locate the external filling loop (a flexible silver hose with one or two valves) connected to the pipework underneath the boiler.Slowly open the valve(s) to allow mains water into the system while watching the pressure gauge on the front of the boiler.Close the valve(s) tightly once the needle reaches the green zone, typically between 1.0 and 1.5 bar.
+Locate the filling loop (the flexible silver hose) underneath the boiler.Slowly open the one or two taps on the filling loop until you hear water entering.Monitor the pressure gauge and close the taps once the needle reaches between 1.0 and 1.5 bar.

 Find a Gas Safe engineer